nrobbins00/avi_demo/terraform/aws/README.md

 ## Avi Vantage AWS Terraform Demo

 This project will create a cloud demo of the Avi Vantage platform.
 This demo will deploy webservers, the Avi Vantage infrastructure, test clients, and a bastion host automatically.
+*This demo takes quite a while to spin up, like in the neighborhood of 30 minutes, because of the Avi/AWS orchestration.
+Perfect opportunity to grab a coffee!!*

 ### Prerequisites
 * Terraform installed